CSC-308/image-aggregate/README.md

 Both master-server and master-client branches have a test_coverage.html file at the root containing a breakdown of the test coverage.
-Pytest was used for the backend and cypress was used for the frontend.
+Pytest was used for the backend and cypress was used for the frontend and end-to-end testing.

 ~~~ Continuous Integration ~~~